Charge-$4e$ superconductor with parafermionic vortices: A path to universal topological quantum computation: Topological order of a charge- superconductor described by

 As $L_1$ and $L_{1'}$ are related by a topological local operator, the corresponding anyons $1_+$ and $1_-$ have identical topological spin $e^{2\pi i/3}$ inherited from the parent theory.
 Moreover, they satisfy a simple fusion relation $1_+^2 = 1_-$, $1_-^2 = 1_+$.
 These are precisely the fusion rules of the bosonic $\mathbb{Z}_3$ topological order, also known as $SU(3)_1$~\cite{Bais2009_anyon_condensation}.

 Using the same Chern-Simons framework, we can also work out the enrichment of this bosonic $\mathbb{Z}_3$ topological order by the residual $\mathbb{Z}_4$ symmetry of the $4e$ SC.
 Let $\bs{g}$ be the generator of $\mathbb{Z}_4$ such that $\bs{g}^2 = (-1)^F$ acts as the fermion parity.
 Since $U(2)_{4,0}$ is a bosonic theory, the fermionic nature of the microscopic system is simply incorporated by stacking $U(2)_{4,0}$ with an invertible fermion sector $\{1, c\}$.
 Given this trivial grading, $\bs{g}^2$ acts trivially on all the nontrivial anyons of $U(2)_{4,0}$ and it suffices to work in the parity-even sector where the $\mathbb{Z}_4$ symmetry is reduced to $\mathbb{Z}_2$.
-The operator that carries unit charge under the $\mathbb{Z}_2$ generator $\bs{g}$ is precisely the Cooper pair operator that lives on the endpoint of $W_{j=2}$.
+The operator that carries unit charge under the $\mathbb{Z}_2$ generator $\bs{g}$ is precisely the Cooper pair operator.
+In the Chern-Simons description, the Cooper pair lives on the endpoint of the $W_{j=2}$ Wilson line, as we previously showed.

 Now let us recall that $L_{1'}$ is related to $L_1$ by dressing with a localized Cooper pair.
 Since $\bs{g}$ acts on the Cooper pair with a $-1$ factor, we immediately deduce that $\bs{g}$ sends $L_1 + L_{1'}$ to $L_1 - L_{1'}$ and vice versa.
 Physically, this means that when an anyon $1_+$ ($1_-$) winds around a localized $hc/(4e)$ vortex, it transmutes into $1_-$ ($1_+$).
 Therefore, the internal $\mathbb{Z}_2$ symmetry in the UV theory acts as an anyon permutation symmetry in the IR that exchanges the two nontrivial anyons $1_+, 1_-$ in $SU(2)_4/\mathbb{Z}_2$.
 This is the result quoted in the main text.